 Store and Share Resources in the Cloud

-With Google Drive, team members will have easy and secure access to shared files.
+With cloud-native applications like Google Drive, team members will have easy and secure access to shared files.
 You can store just about every file type and share it with the full team or select employees.

 Coordinating with team members